ama721/Batch-Importing/batch-importing.md

 OR you could import the data sets all at the same time.
 Below I outline my three preferred methods. <br><br>

-#### Reading Multiple Data Sets into R – The FUN Way!
+#### READING MULTIPLE DATA SETS INTO R – THE FUN WAY!

-<span style="text-decoration:underline">Setting Up Your
+**Setting Up Your Environment**
-Environment</span> Before importing a batch of files from a directory, several pieces of information are helpful to know:
+Before importing a batch of files from a directory, several pieces of information are helpful to know:
 <ol>
 <li>
 Where the data are located;